 The “Middle” File

-This is where you put student work that you’re pretty sure won’t make it into your grade book (If you don’t know what I’m talking about, there is more detail on this in the Grading Work Without Hating Work chapter).
+This is where you put student work that you’re pretty sure you’re not going to grade.
+(If you don’t know what I’m talking about, there is more detail on this in the Grading Work Without Hating Work chapter of See Me After Class).
 This file acts as a secret, time-release garbage can behind your desk that will save you the trouble of sorting through a three-foot pile of papers.
 Label it with a vague-yet-important-sounding name.
 If an assignment is just for practice, file the papers here when you collect them.
 Eventually you can discard them if no one has asked about them.
 On the other hand, if a student alludes to something in an essay that you should have read, you’ll know where to find it.

 Parents to contact